abbiewade/abbiewade.github.io/smartalarmclock.md

 Smart Alarm clocks have many capabilities that a normal alarm clock doesn't.
 For example, what if you never had to set an alarm again.
 Instead, your clock automatically looked at your calendar and chose the best possible time to wake you up?
 What if your clock could account for road closures and traffic and still get you up in time for work?
 All these are possible as you will see in the tutorial to come.

+This tutorial does assume that you have some basic knowledge in the Arduino framework.
+As such, there is an assumption that you have spent some time familiarising yourself with an Arduino board and building circuits.
+Additionally, there is an assumption that you have a basic knowledge of programming in c++, understand the basic Arduino program structure, and can comfortably program both LEDs and buttons.
+With these assumptions in place, the tutorial will walk you through an introduction of each new component introduced into the circuit, basic examples of how to use it and exercises to complete yourself using your new sensor.

+__TODO: better explain the pins on each sensor__

+## What you are Going to Need

 For this tutorial you will need a fair few electronic components.
 Here is a list of all the components you will need to complete the entire tutorial:

 - 1 x Arduino Uno Board